hyosung11/Launch-School/Courses/JS100/assessment.md

 * Your goal after finishing Launch School.

-  * After finishing Launch School, I plan to apply for and earn a role as a professional software engineer at a small to mid-size company working on a product that meshes with my values to provide a service that helps people ...
+  * After finishing Launch School, my goal is to work as a professional software engineer.
+I want to work at a company developing a product that meshes with my values.
+In this role, I want to apply my specific knowledge with absolute accountability.
+By leveraging this at scale, I hope to help billions of people.
+If all goes well, I would like to achieve financial freedom for my family.

 * How you discovered Launch School.

-  * In an email message I received from `<Learn to Code with Me>` the author mentioned Launch School as an alternative to a coding bootcamp.
+  * In an email message I received from "<Learn to Code with Me>" the author mentioned Launch School as an alternative to a coding bootcamp.
 I followed the link and down the rabbit hole.

 * What is your impression of the Prep courses that you just completed?
 Which parts were easy for you?
 Which were difficult?
 What did you enjoy?
 What didn't you like?